-Having bad credit will restrict your options when it comes to credit cards, but you probably have more choices than you realize.
+Having poor credit will restrict your options when it comes to credit cards, but you probably have more choices than you realize.
 For example, here are three credit cards to consider if you’re not quite ready to move forward with the Cerulean Mastercard.

-As the name indicates, the Capital One Secured Mastercard is a secured credit card, which means it requires a security deposit.
+As the name indicates, the Capital One Secured Mastercard is a secured credit card, which means it requires a refundable security deposit.
 However, you can choose to put down $49, $99, or $200 depending on your creditworthiness.

 The Capital One Secured Mastercard also comes with no annual fee, which can be a big help when your budget is tight and you’re trying to rebuild your credit.